EOEPCA/application-hub-context/docs/configuration.md

 ## Roles and role bindings

-Roles and role bindings are defined as follows:
+Roles and role bindings are defined as follows (following the model of the Kubernetes [RBAC authorisation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)):

 ```yaml
 role_bindings: